yonasBSD/dotenvy/README.md

 This crate is the suggested alternative for `dotenv` in security advisory [RUSTSEC-2021-0141](https://rustsec.org/advisories/RUSTSEC-2021-0141.html).

+The main branch contains the latest unreleased version of dotenvy.
+The current stable release is [0.15.7](https://docs.rs/dotenvy/0.15.7/dotenvy/).

 ## Components

 1. [`dotenvy`](https://crates.io/crates/dotenvy) - A well-maintained fork of the `dotenv` crate.